 Another fascinating benefit of digestive enzymes is that they can help decrease lactose sensitivity for people who are lactose intolerant.
 Studies show that lactase enzyme supplementation, particularly right before meals, can reduce symptoms of lactose intolerance and help to break down lactose.
 Studies have also shown that participants who added lactase to milk prior to consumption saw a marked decrease in the gastrointestinal symptoms associated with lactose intolerance.
 These participants reported healthier digestion and fewer symptoms.

 Lactase enzymes are available over-the-counter in pill or capsule form.
 Of course, you should talk to a qualified medical professional before adding a lactase supplement to your routine.

-Care/of’s Digestive Enzymes supplement – nicknamed “The Meal Buddy” – is made with a blend of enzymes that break down dairy, gluten, fiber, and more.
+Care/of’s Digestive Enzymes supplement is made with a blend of enzymes that break down dairy, gluten, fiber, and more.
 Be sure to always read the supplement facts label before ingesting any supplements.

 Naturally occurring digestive enzymes are an important part of your digestive system, helping you break down the food you eat and allowing your body to absorb the nutrients it needs.
 Without these enzymes, many of your food’s nutrients would go to waste.
 When your naturally occurring enzymes aren’t functioning properly, digestive enzyme supplements can help.

 Two common digestive problems are gluten intolerance and dairy intolerance.
-When it comes to gluten intolerance, a replacement enzyme can be treated like an insurance policy: You can take it before a meal just in case your food has been cross contaminated with gluten; if it has, the supplement may help limit symptoms.
+When it comes to gluten intolerance, a replacement enzyme can be treated like an insurance policy: You can take it before a meal just in case your food has been cross-contaminated with gluten.
 However, such a replacement enzyme shouldn’t be considered a free pass for eating gluten.

 When it comes to dairy intolerance, adding a lactase supplement to your milk or otherwise consuming lactase before a meal can help limit the gastrointestinal symptoms associated with this intolerance.